koenrane/KR-new-site/content/april-fools-definitive-confirmation-of-shard-theory.md

 - I totally underappreciated how much work the broader AI community[^2] has done on alignment.
 They are literally able to print out how many shards an "uninterpretable" model like `gpt-neox-20b` has.
   - They don't whine about how tough these models are to interpret.
 They just got the damn job done.
   - This really makes team shard's [recent work](https://www.lesswrong.com/posts/cAC4AXiNC5ig6jQnc/understanding-and-controlling-a-maze-solving-policy-network) look naive and incomplete.
 I think we found subcircuits of _a_ cheese-shard.
 The ML community just found _all 46_ shards in `gpt-neox-20b`, and nonchalantly printed that number for us to read.
-- This is embarrassing for me, even though shard theory just got confirmed.
+- This incident is embarrassing for me, even though shard theory just got confirmed.
 I _seriously_ spent months arguing about this stuff?
 Cringe.
   - I did a bad job of interpreting theoretical arguments, given that I was still uncertain after months of thought.
 Probably this is hard and we are bad at it.
   - Stop arguing in huge comment threads about what highly speculative approaches are going to work, and start making your beliefs pay rent by finding ways to experimentally test them.
   - See [how well you can predict AI alignment results _today_](https://www.lesswrong.com/posts/JusJcepE2qohiC3hm/predictions-for-shard-theory-mechanistic-interpretability) before trying to predict what happens for 500IQ GPT-5.